Aviation Science (AVS)

 The instruments covered by this course are treated in general terms.
 This course deals with aircraft attitude and flight path instruments, aircraft systems'' monitoring instruments and navigation and aircraft management instruments including glass cockpit and multi-function displays.
 The course also covers instruments for engine and other aircraft systems.

 Provides information on the construct and operation of aircraft propulsion systems.
-Areas of study include piston and gas turbine engines, fuel and engine systems, gearing systems, accessories and propellers & rotors.
+Areas of study include reciprocating, gas turbine engines and electric propulsion, fuel and engine systems, gearing systems, accessories and propellers & rotors.
 Detail is also provided of thrust augmentation and control systems including: thrust reversal, thrust vectoring and afterburner.

 AVS 3033 Navigation (2-2-3)